jankner/meta-report/report.md

 programs in Haskell based on embedded domain-specific lanaguages (EDSLs) and meta-programming.
 Programs are written in an embedded language that is translated into Haskell code at compile-time.
-The code generation is done in a way to give efficiency guarantees for programs written in the EDSL.
+The code generation is done in such a way to give efficiency guarantees for programs written in the EDSL.

 The thesis also presents a case study to demonstrate the viability of the method.
 The case study is a library for parallell array